 Choose incident.io if your engineering team genuinely lives in Slack and you want incident management that fits naturally into existing workflows.
 It's particularly strong for organizations dealing with 10+ incidents per month that need consistent processes, and teams that want AI-powered investigation without extra configuration.
 Make sure your team is truly Slack-centric before committing.

-Rootly: Best for automation-focused incident response
+Rootly: Best for AI-native, Slack-first incident response

 Who Rootly is built for